-- A student seeking a further review must submit a grade appeal to the Registration Office within seven (7) days one week of the declaration of the examination result using the appropriate form and paying the prescribed reevaluation/grade appeal fee in the Accounts Office.
-The Registration Office shall confirm the receipt of the applicable fee and then forward the appeal to the concerned Dean/Academic Head.
+- A student seeking a further review must submit a grade appeal to Office of the Registrar within seven (7) days one week of the declaration of the examination result using the appropriate form and paying the prescribed reevaluation/grade appeal fee in the Accounts Office.
+Office of the Registrar shall confirm the receipt of the applicable fee and then forward the appeal to the concerned Dean/Academic Head.

 - The Dean/Academic Head shall form a committee (including the faculty member who assigned the grade) to review the case.
 The committee shall submit its recommendation to the Dean/Academic Head as soon as possible.
 The decision of the Dean/Academic Head shall be considered final in determining the marks / grade of the appealing student.

-- The College Dean/HOD must complete the review process within one week of the receiving the grade appeal and then forward the form to the Registration Office for further processing.
+- The College Dean/HOD must complete the review process within one week of the receiving the grade appeal and then forward the form to Office of the Registrar for further processing.

-- The Registration Office shall implement the decision taken by the College/Department and inform the student within three (3) days.
+- Office of the Registrar shall implement the decision taken by the College/Department and inform the student within three (3) days.

 The student must complete the “Clearance Form for Students” as the information concerning the fully completed graduation requirements for a particular program.

-The student must fill the form and submit to the Registrar Office.
+The student must fill the form and submit to Office of the Registrar.
 No student will receive his/her degree or diploma or a copy of the transcript unless the university fees are fully paid by the student.

 Degrees and Certificates

 Degrees and Certificates shall be conferred at graduation semester or at such other times during the year and will be conferred only to candidates who have completed the graduation process and upon the approval of the college.
-The Degrees will be prepared and distributed by the registrar office.
+The Degrees will be prepared and distributed by Office of the Registrar.

 Replacing Degree Certificates

-If an original degree certificate is destroyed or lost, a duplicate may be ordered from the Registrar Office.
+If an original degree certificate is destroyed or lost, a duplicate may be ordered from Office of the Registrar.

-To receive this duplicate, the graduate must fill the Replacement of Degree Certificate Requisition Form, which is available in the Registrar Office, and pay the university’s degree certificate fee.
+To receive this duplicate, the graduate must fill the Replacement of Degree Certificate Requisition Form, which is available in Office of the Registrar, and pay the university’s degree certificate fee.

 Forms for submission:

-All the forms need to be sent to the registration office
+All the forms need to be sent to Office of the Registrar.